Update: June 25, 2020

 Minnehaha Ave is also a coffee lovers paradise.
 Just a few blocks south of Howe at 3860 Minnehaha Ave is Selam Coffee, a Longfellow mainstay.
 Featuring traditional Ethiopian as well as American brew, Selam also serves up a few Ethiopian staples like tasty, spongy njera bread and other baked goods.
 Founded by Ethiopian immigrants – Bilal and his wife Rahel – the building is noted for its large colorful murals of a traditional Ethiopian coffee ceremony.

-Further north at 3262 Minnehaha Ave, find the playful prominent pink façade of community-based Wonderland Park Peace Coffee in all its caffeinated glory.
-Serving up fresh roasted brew and a variety of pastries, including gluten free offerings, the spot is laid-back Longfellow at its most authentic.
+Further north at 3262 Minnehaha Ave, find the community-based Wildflyer Coffee in all its caffeinated glory.
+They are dedicated to providing job stability to youth experiencing homelessness and serving up fresh roasted brew and a variety of pastries.
+The spot is laid-back Longfellow at its most authentic.

 Due north along Minnehaha is a node of dining establishments offering something for every taste.
 Hit the Town Talk Diner & Gastro Pub with its modern American original décor, history and charm.
 But that’s where history ends.
 Try the totally updated “ingredient driven” French-influenced cuisine featuring farm-to-table items crafted to perfection by chefs Kacey White and Charles Stotts.
 With an ever-changing menu, the best advice for this foodie destination is to follow their house rules: Come Early.
 Stay Late.
 Eat Better.
 Be Happy!